kbdering/GatlingMessaging/README.md

 ## Features

 *   **Request-Reply Support**: Handle asynchronous request-reply flows where Gatling sends a request and waits for a correlated response on a different topic.
-*   **Robust State Management**: Use external stores (PostgreSQL, Redis) to track in-flight requests, enabling tests to survive Gatling node restarts or long-running async processes.
+*   **Robust State Management**: Track in-flight requests to match responses.
+(Persistent distributed stores available in Enterprise edition).
 *   **Flexible Serialization**: Support for String, ByteArray, Protobuf, Avro, and **custom Object payloads**.
 *   **Message Validation**: Powerful `MessageCheck` API to validate response payloads against the original request.
 *   **Fire-and-Forget**: High-performance mode for sending messages without waiting for broker acknowledgement.